xraypy/xraylarch/doc/xafs_xanes.rst

     5    |  0.00058  |  1.00000
     6    |  0.00000  |  1.00000

-which shows the values for the weights plotted in :numref:`fig_xanes_pca1b` for the principal components.
+which shows the values for the weights plotted in :numref:`fig_xanes_pca` for the principal components.
 This shows that the first 2 components explain 95% of the variation, and that using 4 components will explain 99.9% of the variation in the data.